The Debut (2000 film): Film festivals

-Theatrical release

 The Debut’s success on the film festival circuit inspired the filmmakers to launch a theatrical self-distribution campaign.
-For two years, The Debut’s promotional team (consisting of Cajayon, co-writer John Castro, associate producer Patricio Ginelsa, and a full-time staff of five) traveled to fifteen major cities across the United States and promoted the film directly to Asian Pacific American and mainstream communities.
+For two years, The Debut’s promotional team (consisting of Cajayon, co-writer John Castro, associate producer Patricio Ginelsa, and a full-time staff of five) traveled to fifteen major cities across the US and promoted the film directly to Asian Pacific American and mainstream communities.
 TV commercials were shown on local channels and on local cable systems.

+Theatrical

-The Debut eventually grossed $1.745 million at the box office and won a 2001 Ammy Award for Best Independent Feature Film.
-The Debut was released in the Philippines by Columbia Pictures on August 13, 2003.
+The Debut was given a limited theatrical release on March 16, 2001 and eventually grossed $1.745 million at the box office.
+It was released in the Philippines by Columbia Pictures on August 13, 2003.

 The film's success in theaters led to a domestic and international distribution deal with Sony Pictures.
 The film has been made available for home viewing on iTunes, Amazon Video, and VUDU.

 Reception

 The film received positive reviews.
 On Rotten Tomatoes, the film has a 74% "fresh" rating based on 24 reviews.
 The site’s consensus stated, “Although The Debut offers few surprises, it remains an engaging and well-acted look at the multi-generational immigrant experience.”

 Film critics like Roger Ebert of the Chicago Sun Times and Kevin Thomas of the Los Angeles Times applauded the movie.

+Accolades

-It won the Best Narrative Feature award at the San Diego Asian Film Festival.
+The Debut won a 2001 Ammy Award for Best Independent Feature Film.
+It also won the Best Narrative Feature award at the San Diego Asian Film Festival.